aerglass/PA2lib/README.md

   <h2>nice, but how do i install it?</h2>
   installation requieres modifing the modifing the makefile and compile the lib.
-  Compile the lib (double click makelib.bat) and then drag and drop the Include and lib folder
+  Compile the lib (double click makelib.bat) and then drag and drop the Include and lib folder it's nightfox's lib for libnds but more simple (instead of initiledbg is initbg)
+<h2>Examples?</h2>
+Not yet lol